|Title:||Frontiers of Heaven|

-Looking for the weird?
+looking for the weird?

-[Please note: I have been reading a German translation.]
+[note: I’ve been reading a German translation]

 the good stuff